 *Important: Please note that grantees may not expend Meyer grant funds on any activity other than those indicated in the grant agreement without prior approval.

-If a fiscally sponsored organization, project or initiative plans to transfer to a different sponsor, grant funds must be returned to Meyer.
-Grantees should not automatically forward Meyer's grant funds to the new sponsor.
+If a fiscally sponsored organization, project or initiative plans to transfer to a different sponsor or has obtained its own 501c3 status, grant funds must be returned to Meyer.
+Grantees should not automatically forward Meyer’s grant funds to the new sponsor or the previously sponsored org.
 Meyer encourages the sponsored organization to contact its assigned Meyer program staff prior to submitting a transfer request to discuss a work plan to avoid disruption.